EU Agrifish Council vote: Protection of plant-based labels will benefit EU farmers and consumers

 Forecasts suggest the global alternative protein market will grow from $108 billion in 2025 to nearly $590 billion by 2035 (CAGR 18.5%).

-The German branches of Lidl, Aldi and Burger King are among the commercial giants that have spoken out against the proposed labelling restrictions which they say could have far-reaching consequences for German and EU wide trade exports.
+The German branches of Lidl, Aldi and Burger King are among the commercial giants that have spoken out against the proposed labeling restrictions which they say could have far-reaching consequences for German and EU wide trade exports.

 The argument that consumers are confused by “meaty” names is also rejected by many companies.
 Studies have consistently found that consumers can clearly differentiate between a plant-based burger and an animal-based burger.